William-Robert-Robertson/WildCamera/README.md

 ### **13. Copyright**

 Text Copyright © 2025 Will Robertson
-Texh licenced under AGPL 3.0 or later
+Text licenced under AGPL 3.0 or later

 Photography and videography copyright © Stiftung Wildstation Landshut, Goedele Verbeylen and Will Robertson.